 If you’re serious about getting media coverage for your company, one of the first things you should do is build a newsroom on your website.
-The newsroom is a page specifically designed for the media, where they can get more information on your company to help build their story.

-To get the most from your online news room, you need to make sure it contains all the right elements.
+To get the most from your online newsroom, you need to make sure it contains all the right elements.
 Here are 9 features to include for the media.

 1. News releases – News releases, or press releases, are tools for sharing the latest information about your company.
 In media relations, providing access to your past news releases gives journalists a sense of what your company is up to, and it’s often helpful for filling in details for a story.
-Always make sure your news releases are accurate, newsworthy, and unbiased.
+Always make sure your news releases are accurate, up-to-date, newsworthy, and unbiased.

 2. Company history – Company profiles are basically like an “about us” page.
 You’ll want to include important facts about your company history, your mission statement, corporate philosophy, and any other relevant company information you can think of.
 You can organize it as a “fast facts” style page if you want, where key facts are laid out in a bulleted list.